|Skip Navigation Links|

 |Oracle Solaris Administration: IP Services Oracle Solaris 10 1/13 Information Library|

 Historically, DHCP option information has been stored in several places, including the server's dhcptab table, the client's dhcptags file, and internal tables of various programs.
-In the Solaris 8 release and later releases, the option information is consolidated in the /etc/dhcp/inittab file.
+Beginning in the Solaris 8 release, the option information is consolidated in the /etc/dhcp/inittab file.
 See the dhcp_inittab(4) man page for detailed information about the file.

-Most sites that use Oracle Solaris DHCP are not affected by the switch to the /etc/dhcp/inittab file.
+Most sites that use DHCP are not affected by the switch to the /etc/dhcp/inittab file.
 Your site is affected if you meet all of the following criteria:

 You plan to upgrade from an Oracle Solaris release that is older than that the Solaris 8 release.